netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

 Rates Request Settings
 ~~~~~~~~~~~~~~~~~~~~~~

-* *Allowed International Products*: Limit which internation DHL Express products should be
+* *Allowed International Products*: Limit which international DHL Express products should be
   available in the checkout.
 * *Allowed Domestic Products*: Limit which domestic DHL Express products should be available in
   the checkout.
-* *Order Cut-off Time*: Orders which are placed before this time are expected to ship the same
+* *Order Cut-off Time*: Orders which are placed before this time are expected to ship on the same
-  day.
-Orders placed afterwards are expected to ship the following day.
+  day; orders placed afterwards are expected to ship on the following day.
 Holidays and weekends
-  (globally between the origin and destination) are taken into account.
+  (globally between shipment origin and destination) are taken into account.
 * *Regular Pickup*: Enable this if you have an agreement with DHL Express about regular pickups
   (e.g. every day at a fixed time).
-* *Pickup/Handover Time*: Set the time at which shipments are regularly handed over or picked up
+* *Pickup/Handover Time*: Set the time at which shipments are regularly handed over to or picked
-  by DHL.
+  up by DHL.
 * *Terms of Trade*: Select one of these options:

   * *DDP*: Delivered Duty Paid.
 The seller is responsible for delivering the goods to the